 - Three Entrepreneurship Electives (total of 9 credits)

-- Two Business Major Electives (total of 6 credits) – See Business Majors Elective List
+- Two Business Major Electives (total of 6 credits) – see Degree Works for full list of options

-For more information about the Concentration in Entrepreneurship, contact firstname.lastname@example.org
+For more information about the concentration in entrepreneurship, please contact Madeleine Morrow firstname.lastname@example.org.

 Another attractive feature of the Concentration in Entrepreneurship is that you could use your 9 credits of entrepreneurship electives to obtain our Certificate in Innovation Design.